sbonaretti/sbonaretti.github.io/README.md

 The layout of index.html is in xxx
 The layout of the x.md pages is in xxx

+Changes in _config.yml:
+- title
+- author
+- description
+- url
+- baseurl

 Changes from the original layout:
 - /_sass/basic.sass: body.line-height: 1.65 -> 1.40